LIGA: Electroplating

 In the electroplating step, nickel, copper, or gold is plated upward from the metalized substrate into the voids left by the removed photoresist.
 Taking place in an electrolytic cell, the current density, temperature, and solution are carefully controlled to ensure proper plating.
 In the case of nickel deposition from NiCl2 in a KCl solution, Ni is deposited on the cathode (metalized substrate) and Cl2 evolves at the anode.
-Difficulties associated with plating into PMMA molds include voids, where hydrogen bubbles nucleate on contaminates; chemical incompatibility, where the plating solution attacks the photoresist; and mechanical incompatibility, where film stress causes the plated layer to lose adhesion.
+Difficulties associated with plating into PMMA molds include voids, where hydrogen bubbles nucleate on contaminants; chemical incompatibility, where the plating solution attacks the photoresist; and mechanical incompatibility, where film stress causes the plated layer to lose adhesion.
 These difficulties can be overcome through the empirical optimization of the plating chemistry and environment for a given layout.

 Stripping

 After exposure, development, and electroplating, the resist is stripped.
-One method for removing the remaining PMMA is to flood expose the substrate and use the developing solution to cleanly remove the resist.
+One method for removing the remaining PMMA is to flood-expose the substrate and use the developing solution to cleanly remove the resist.
 Alternatively, chemical solvents can be used.
 Stripping of a thick resist chemically is a lengthy process, taking two to three hours in acetone at room temperature.
 In multilayer structures, it is common practice to protect metal layers against corrosion by backfilling the structure with a polymer-based encapsulant.
 At this stage, metal structures can be left on the substrate (e.g., microwave circuitry) or released as the final product (e.g., gears).